 53% of organizations report that donor acquisition is one of their top three fundraising challenges.
 What steps should you take now to acquire and retain donors?

-Giving Channels Used, By Generation
+Giving Channels Used By Generations

 All these factors, unique to this moment in the philanthropic landscape, mark an opportune time to reevaluate your donor acquisition and retention strategies.

 As your organization builds its 2022 fundraising plan, it can be helpful to remember that as the philanthropic landscape evolves, so should your acquisition and retention strategies.
-Competition for attention and dollars is as fierce as ever – and nonprofits across the country continue to see donor acquisition and retention as key organizational challenges.
+Competition for attention and dollars is as fierce as ever—and nonprofits across the country continue to see donor acquisition and retention as key organizational challenges.
 To help your organization stand out and retain a larger number of one-time donors and attract first-time donors, keep the following considerations in mind to inform your plan of action.

 Donor retention and acquisition is on the mind of most nonprofits…